6.5 What is the likely human impact?

 6.5.2 What are the likely nutritional impacts?

 Probable reduction in nutritional quality – will vary for different crops but the general trend is negative

 Myers, et al. (2014)

-This study tested changes in nutritional quality for a variety of crops, in field experiments, under conditions of increased atmospheric CO₂, finding reductions in nutrients in most cases.
+The study (whose results are shown above), tested changes in nutritional quality for a variety of crops, in field experiments, under conditions of increased atmospheric CO₂, finding reductions in nutrients in most cases.
 Some crops showed less negative (and in some cases, positive) changes, but the nutritional quality of key crops such as wheat, rice and legumes is expected to suffer as a result of climate change.